flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

   > If you are locked out from SSH, type in the VNC console: `tailscale down`
   > This gives you access again.

-> The setup uses about 300MB RAM in total, if you run: NGINX, Tailscale, and various required packages.
+> The setup uses about 200 to 300MB RAM (tops) in total, if you run latest Ubuntu with all upgrades, NGINX, Tailscale, and various required packages.
 No database required.

 ## Benefits